masonn-ma/mason-ma-portfolio/README.md

 Because this is a static site, you do not need a build tool.

 1. Open `index.html` directly in a browser, or
-2. Use a local server if you prefer live reload.
+2. Use a local server if you prefer live reload and more consistent behavior for media-heavy pages.

 ## GitHub Pages Deployment